pgspider/sqlite_fdw/README.md

 1. Install packages for PostgreSQL build from source code.
 2. Get, compile and check PostgreSQL source trees for different versions
-3. Copy tested code for each tested version to `contrib/sqlite_fdw` directoriy in PostgreSQL source code
+3. Copy testing code for each version to `contrib/sqlite_fdw` directoriy in PostgreSQL source code
 4. Read all results
 5. Modify your source code
 6. Delete all `contrib/sqlite_fdw` directories for each tested version
-7. Goto 3 until success
+7. Go to 3 until success

 #### One - versional testing in source code tree